primer/contribute/content/how-to-contribute.md

 5. Give us feedback and report bugs
 6. Contribute to our open source repos

-Please note that all contributions to Primer need to follow our [code of conduct](https://github.com/github/primer/blob/main/CODE_OF_CONDUCT.md).
+All contributions to Primer need to follow our [code of conduct](https://github.com/github/primer/blob/main/CODE_OF_CONDUCT.md).

 If at any time you get stuck or need help, head to #primer on Slack or start a discussion in this repo with your question.

+<Note>Please note that at this time, we are not looking for external contributions from non-GitHub staff.
+Some of the links included in these documents are only available to GitHub staff.</Note>

 ## Participate in discussions